Generic Name: nystatin (nye-STAT-in)

 - Be sure to use nystatin cream for the full course of treatment.
 If you do not, the medicine may not clear up the infection completely.
 The fungus could also become less sensitive to this or other medicines.
 This could make the infection harder to treat in the future.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using nystatin cream while you are pregnant.
-It is not known if nystatin cream is found in breast milk after topical use.
+It is not known if this medicine is found in breast milk after topical use.
 If you are or will be breast-feeding while you use nystatin cream, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of nystatin cream: